Otus-DevOps-2021-08/bergentroll_infra/README.md

 config.
 See `yac_inventory_conf.yml.example` (config file is expected to have the `yac_inventory_conf.yml` name).

+What is done:
+- All required variants of Ansible playbooks
+- Switch Packer from shell provisioner to Ansible.
+Actually it was tricky due to dpkg lock issue.
+It has been resolved with package refresh flag which makes Ansible do few retries.
+- Nice custom `yac_inventory.py` for dynamic inventory from YAC

 FIXME:
 - Terraform provisioned db port is inconsistent with playbook